(For E. a letter-writer.)

 After each of my parents died, I travelled to their cities to handle arrangements.
 This included going through their belongings, a strange and singular experience that mixes the past with the present, leading us to sometimes stumble onto secrets that might make sense of partial memories, and of family lore, helping to solidify one’s place and history, or at least to help illuminate it.
 My parents separated when I was an infant, yet I found letters between them dating from their separation to the time of their deaths.
 They wrote to each other as my parents, discussing me as I was growing through the stages of my life; and they wrote to each other as friends, across so much time and distance, and the troubles they each had.
 I found letters other people had written to them.
 And I found letters I’d written them.
 They’d each kept the letters.

 When I returned to Montreal from Miami where I’d gone to attend my father’s memorial, a postcard from him arrived in the mail.
-Postcards are often slower to make their way through the postal system, so it’s hard to know how close to his death he was when he wrote it.
+Postcards are often slower to make their way through the postal system, so it’s hard to know how close to his death he was when he wrote that card and mailed it to me.
 Included in the things I brought back with me from Miami was his suicide note, it in the same handwriting that swept across the postcard.
 I still have both.

 Right now, I owe E. a letter.
 We’ve maintained our friendship through letters for longer than we’ve been friends in the same city.
 Occasionally we intersperse our correspondence with phone calls, and the rare text message, but it’s mostly our letters that hold us close.
 We send all kinds of things to each other in our letters.
 My last letter included several How-To Haiku zines I made so that E. and her Glaswegian pals could have a haiku-writing party together.
 Her most recent letter to me included a page torn from a small Muscat de Rivesaltes notepad, which I use as a bookmark (yes, I read physical books too ) and which I know she sent because she knows I love Muscat—it’s her promise to me that when we’re together next, we’ll go to her house in France where we’ll drink Muscat in the garden.
 Her letter also contained a little drawing illustrating something she was trying to describe to me about the nature of time.
 The illustration depicts E.’s woven Kabyle tray on the table beside her, it illustrating her point about time.
 There’s also the envelope, with its acknowledgement of Captain Sir Thomas Moore, the centenarian who started walking laps in his garden on April 6 to raise money for the UK’s National Health Service efforts to confront COVID (by the end of the day on April 30 – his birthday – his efforts yielded £32.79 million).
 And, finally, the Par Avion sticker there to remind us that this thing is not travelling to me by boat.